mkb79/Audible/README.md

 Code and README are forked from omarroth‘s fantastic [audible.cr](https://github.com/omarroth/audible.cr) API written in crystal.
 The whole code is written with Pythonista for iOS.

-**This README is for the development tree only.
-The development tree contains many proof of concepts.
-Some needs still testing.
-Feel free to participate.**

-The README for the latest stable release (v0.2.0) can be found [here](https://github.com/mkb79/Audible/blob/master/README.md).

 ## Requirements

 - Python >= 3.6